 Unlike many museums in the region, devoted to Arab civilization and Islamic art, The Louvre Abu Dhabi is a universal encyclopaedic museum, whose mission is to trace with pedagogy the history of civilizations of the world.
 As such, all types of arts are represented, including contemporary art.
 In reality, it is the skills of many Parisian and French museums that are associated with the project.

-The collections of the museum and the Salvator Mundi
+The collections of the museum

 The goal of the museum is to build a permanent collection.
 40 million euros are allocated to this mission each year.
 But they are loan agreements with mainly French museums, for various periods of time, which constitute the largest part of the collections today.